Siddhartha Theme of Wisdom and Knowledge

 In Siddhartha, knowledge is differentiated from wisdom in that knowledge is rather run-of-the-mill and wisdom is prized.
-Knowledge can be transmitted from teacher to pupil, and it’s useful, but in Siddhartha, knowledge is ultimately unsatisfactory.
+Knowledge can be transmitted from teacher to pupil, and while it’s useful, it is ultimately unsatisfactory.
 Their approaches to knowledge are also the most important distinction between Siddhartha and Govinda.
-Siddhartha learns everything and goes, "OK, now what?" while Govinda placidly continues to learn the proffered doctrine.
+Siddhartha learns everything and goes, "Okay, now what?" while Govinda placidly continues to learn the proffered doctrine.

 Siddhartha’s relationship with Kamala is that of teacher and student.